Flooding, sewers, drains and gullies

 Provision of sandbags to protect against flooding

-The Surface Water Management Plan (SWMP) outlines the preferred surface water management strategy for the borough.
+The SWMP outlines the preferred surface water management strategy for the borough.
 In this context surface water flooding describes flooding from sewers, drains, groundwater, and runoff from land, small watercourses and ditches that occurs as a result of heavy rainfall.

 - SWMP Fig 1-2 (Zip, 9.6MB)